Mechanisms of Particle Interaction

 Liquid has the ability to bridge between particles, creating capillary bonds and reducing particle independence.

-All mechanisms above act to restrict particle-particle independence, and generally speaking, the stronger their influence, the poorer the powder’s flow properties.
+All mechanisms above act to restrict particle-particle independence, and generally speaking, the stronger their influence, can result in poorer powder flowability.
 However, powders with high levels of cohesion, irregular morphology and high surface friction still can be observed to flow, so there is clearly a significant motivating force that causes particles to move.

 promote particle movement: -